The day before a killing spree, Omar Mateen was calm, father says

 His ex-wife has described him as "bipolar," emotionally disturbed, violent and physically abusive.

-"With everybody in this building, if you see somebody, and you know each other, you say, ‘how are you doing?' - small talk," the neighbor said.
+"With everybody in this building, if you see somebody, and you know each other, you say, ‘how are you doing?' - small talk," the neighbour said.
 "With him, it was just awkward stares."

 "I WOULD HAVE ARRESTED HIM MYSELF"